 How to get your kids to do chores and why it is important

 Kids hate chores.
-Of course they do.
-I don’t prefer doing them much either!
+Of course, they do.
+I don’t prefer doing them much, either!
 I’d rather relax and do fun activities with my friends.
-Luckily, because of my life experience I’m able to see the long and short term benefits of chores that young people usually haven’t learned yet.
+Luckily, because of my life experience, I’m able to see the long-term and short-term benefits of chores that young people usually haven’t learned yet.
 This helps me do them because it increases my motivation.
 Herein lies the answer to how to get your kids to do chores.

-I did my TEDxWilmington talk all about how chores help kids calm anxiety.
-But they have so many other benefits.
-My talk was only ten minutes, and I have so much more to say.
+My TEDxWilmington talk was all about how chores help kids calm anxiety, but they have so many other benefits.
+Although my talk was only ten minutes, I have so much more to say.
 Watch my TEDx talk here.

-How to get yours kids to do chores.
+How to get your kids to do chores.

 Understanding the reasons yourself will fortify your resolve to assign chores (and withstand their complains to be consistent with them!)
 I am going to tell you why it is important to get your kids to do chores, so you have more than, “Because I said so!” to your enforcement repertoire.